StarGeekSpaceNerd/Metadata_Reference/Windows Properties Metadata.md

 ### Notes:

-[^IPTCData]:IPTC Data will be read, but it is update only.
-If the IPTC entry does not previously exist, it will not be created.

- IPTC Data will be read, but it is update only.
+<span id="f1">1</span>: IPTC Data will be read, but it is update only.
 If the IPTC entry does not previously exist, it will not be created.